lenareinhard/cheesecakehq/Classic-New-York-Cheesecake-Classic.md

 1. put all the cream cheese into your bowl and mix it until it's smooth.
 2. add sugar and flour, beat for about 2 minutes.
 3. add the eggs (one at a time) and beat well (about 30 s per egg).
-4. add whipping cream and lemon zest.
+4. add whipping cream, lemon zest and vanilla extract and beat.
 5. Pour the filling in your prepared crust, smoothen the surface with a spoon or your dough scraper and put your cake in the oven.
 Now ...

 ### Bake it! ###